GSA/digitalgov.gov/content/posts/2016-03-30-the-data-briefing-an-interview-with-usajobs-on-new-changes-to-their-data-services.md

 USAJOBS hopes to continue to act as a trusted public service career platform that creates a responsive and transparent experience for its users.
 USAJOBS will help applicants identify exciting opportunities to join the government that best match their unique capabilities.”

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/03/600-x-350-USAjobs-map-search-page-shows-8521-available-jobs-worldwide.jpg" alt="The Map Search page of the U.S.A.
-Jobs website shows a data visualization map of the globe with 8,521 available positions worldwide on March 29, 2016." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/03/600-x-350-USAjobs-map-search-page-shows-8521-available-jobs-worldwide.jpg" alt="The Map Search page of the U.S.A.
+Jobs website shows a data visualization map of the globe with 8,521 available positions worldwide on March 29, 2016." >}}

 ## 2. What kind of data is available in USAJOBS that would be of interest to app developers?